deepeshchugh/WebNovel_WebScraper/README.md

-# BoxNovel_WebScraper
+#WebNovel_WebScraper

+##DISCLAIMER
+Disclaimer & Warning
+Most sites prohibit the scrapping for their content.
+Use at your own risk.
+Please use with appropriate wait times.
+Downloaded chapters are for private use only.
+This project is not meant to breach the rights of the owners or authors of any such website.

-A node app to scrape novel chapters from BoxNovel for offline viewing
+This project is A node app to scrape novel chapters for offline viewing, the code is structured according to BoxNovel but can easily be altered for similar websites with a little DOM Knowledge.

 Code for initializing application: (To be run after downloading and extracting project files in target folder)</br>
 <code>